smartsysbg/SmartWebDoc/docs/content-anatomy.md

 ---

 ## Overview
-The **Content Anatomy** of SmartWeb consists of the following components:
+The content anatomy of **SmartWEB** consists of the following components:

 > - `Content Types` - Defines metadata and behaviors for building specific content.
 > - `Content Items` - A single piece of content derived from a **Content Type**.